raptor-ethz/position_ctrl_interface/README.md

 - [eProsima FastDDS](https://fast-dds.docs.eprosima.com/en/latest/installation/binaries/binaries_linux.html)
 - [MAVSDK](https://mavsdk.mavlink.io/main/en/cpp/guide/installation.html)

-In addition, you will also need a telemetry radio (untested) or an Xbee to communicate with the PiHawk 4 flight controller on the drone.
+In addition, you will also need a telemetry radio (untested) or an Xbee to communicate with the PixHawk 4 flight controller on the drone.

 Once all dependencies are installed, you can build the project using cmake.